stryker-mutator/stryker-handbook/stryker/guides/angular.md

 ## @angular/cli 6.1.0 and higher

+This setup only works with @angular/cli 6.1.0 or higher.
+Are you using an older version of Angular?
+Then we highly suggest upgrading to at least version 6.1.0 of the cli.
+You can use the [Angular Update Guide](https://update.angular.io/) to help you with this.
+If it's not possible for you to upgrade your Angular version, please check out [this repo and its commits](https://github.com/nicojs/angular-stryker-example).

+## Install

-Recommended stryker packages: `npm i -D stryker-api stryker stryker-karma-runner stryker-typescript stryker-html-reporter`
+Install the Stryker packages using this command: `npm i -D stryker-api stryker stryker-karma-runner stryker-typescript stryker-html-reporter`

 Recommended other packages: